\'Etale duality for constructible sheaves on arithmetic schemes

-for logarithmic Hodge-Witt cohomology and finite extensions $L/K$ of fields of characteristic $p>0$ (cf.\ \S\ref{sect0-6} or \cite{kk:hasse}).
+For the definition of the Kato complexes one needs corestriction maps for logarithmic Hodge-Witt cohomology and finite extensions $L/K$ of fields of characteristic $p>0$ (cf.\ \S\ref{sect0-6} or \cite{kk:hasse}).
 These are not defined explicitly in \cite{kk:hasse}, but Kato constructed such maps in earlier papers and referred to results in these papers.
 In this appendix we discuss Kato's construction and some alternative descriptions used in the main body of the paper (cf.\ Lemmas \ref{lem:norm0}, \ref{lem:norm1} and Corollary \ref{cor:norm1} below).
 Recall that the groups above are non-zero only for $j=0, 1$.